Crypt212/obsidian-vault/MindMap/Software Engineering/Languages/Javascript/Node JS.md

 # Benefits
 - Use one language everywhere.
 - Build fast backend servers (in development, and good performance).
-- Non-blocking and fast
+- Non-blocking and fast.
-- Real-time apps.
+- Real-time apps like chats, games and collaborative tools are well handled.
--
+- Supported package management ()